j4nji/MAIoT-Project/README.md

 - **Ride Management**:

-  - Calibration: A simple calibration sequence at the start of each session ensures accurate sensor readings.
+  - **Calibration**: A simple calibration sequence at the start of each session ensures accurate sensor readings.

-  - Start/Stop Functionality: Users can easily start and stop a ride to begin and end a logging session.
+  - **Start/Stop Functionality**: Users can easily start and stop a ride to begin and end a logging session.

-- Journey Summary: After a ride is stopped, a dedicated summary activity provides a complete overview, including the full path driven on the map, the total distance, and the maximum bank angles achieved.
+- **Journey Summary**: After a ride is stopped, a dedicated summary activity provides a complete overview, including the full path driven on the map, the total distance, and the maximum bank angles achieved.

 <H3> How to Use </H3>

-- Initial Calibration: At the beginning of your ride, perform the calibration sequence as prompted by the application to ensure sensor accuracy.
+- **Initial Calibration**: At the beginning of your ride, perform the calibration sequence as prompted by the application to ensure sensor accuracy.

-- Start Your Journey: Press the Start button to begin receiving sensor data and logging your ride.
+- **Start Your Journey**: Press the Start button to begin receiving sensor data and logging your ride.
 The map will show your position, and the bank angle will be displayed below it.

-- End Your Ride: Press the Stop button to end the logging session.
+- **End Your Ride**: Press the Stop button to end the logging session.
 You will be taken to a summary screen.

-- View Summary: The summary screen displays the entire path of your ride on the map, the total distance, and your maximum recorded left and right bank angles.
+- **View Summary**: The summary screen displays the entire path of your ride on the map, the total distance, and your maximum recorded left and right bank angles.

 <H3> Technology Stack </H3>

-- Development Language: Java
+- **Development Language**: Java

-- Platform: Android
+- **Platform**: Android

-- Sensors: Accelerometer and Gyroscope
+- **Sensors**: Accelerometer and Gyroscope

-- Mapping: OpenStreetMap (OSM)
+- **Mapping**: OpenStreetMap (OSM)

-- Data Processing: Custom-implemented Complementary Filter for sensor fusion
+- **Data Processing**: Custom-implemented Complementary Filter for sensor fusion